ROT13 Encoder/Decoder

 Q

-Because the alphabet has 26 letters, shifting by 13 positions twice brings you back to the original letter.
-Encoding and decoding use the same operation.
+Since rotating by 13 twice brings you back to the start (13+13=26), encoding and decoding are the same operation.
+One click encodes; another click decodes.

 Q

-ROT13 only affects letters (A-Z and a-z).
-Numbers, punctuation, spaces, and special characters remain unchanged.
+No. ROT13 only shifts letters A–Z and a–z.
+Numbers, spaces, and punctuation are left unchanged.